jonmikeli/docs/iot/iot-tools.md

 ## Extensions
 A set of extensions complete the different tools and accelerators described in this content.
+The extensions described in this section are declined in two versions:
+ - Visual Studio version
+ - .NET CLI version

 ### EH to SB

 ### EH to EH